nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 **Related docs:** [Viewing a person/Changing tabs: `view`](#viewing-a-personchanging-tabs--view), [Editing a person: `edit`](#editing-a-person--edit)

-Bob's updated module list (use `view m` to see) would look like this after you entered the `edit` command:
+Bob's updated module list (enter `view m` if you're not on the _modules_ tab) would look like this after you entered the `edit` command:

 <img src="images/tutorial/editing-bobs-modules.png"/>